dotnet/apireviews/2018/System.Buffers.SequenceReader/README.md

   cost of zeroing out the passed in scratch buffer as it's rarely used.
 Counter argument from @stephentoub:
   > If `Peek` returned the number of `T`s actually peeked, why would the span
-  > need to be zero'd out beforehand?
+  > need to be zeroed out beforehand?
 (It looks like it's currently defined to
   > return a `ReadOnlySpan<T>`, and presumably that logically incorporates that
   > by being of the correct length?)
 * `IsNext` is a bit weird.
 Maybe we should we use `StartsWith` and